 “Because we introduce VR in the early stages of every project, and at regular intervals throughout, clients can give high quality input to get the design just right.
-It also means that once the design is complete, they can go forward in confidence, knowing that they’re less likely to make changes once the structure begins to take shape on the ground.”
+It also means that once the design is complete, they can go forward with confidence, knowing that they’re less likely to make changes once the structure begins to take shape on the ground.”
 Stephen Green

 Until now, architectural VR has been the domain of big, commercial developers working on multi-million-pound developments, with residential architects left trailing behind with their continuing reliance on elevation plans and Computer Aided Design (CAD).
 While we go to great lengths to create some of the industry’s most realistic 3D models, it still takes a leap of imagination to picture yourself living day-to-day within the space.

 “Virtual reality is transforming the design process and the communication between us and our clients.
 Technically, clients gain a first-hand understanding of how the new space will look and feel, and a realistic view of the dimensions, the light and the aspect of their development.
 But it also helps them to sense whether they’re getting the right emotional connection to a living space.
 Our goal is to create wonderful living spaces, and the way clients react when viewing in VR tell us if we’ve done our job well.”
 Stephen Green